 On December 29th, 2008, Freddie Hubbard, one of the last great jazz trumpet players, died after a heart attack at age 70.
-Growing up, I was a huge fan of Freddie Hubbard.
-I used to listen to his records and play along (did I mention that I started playing trumpet when I was nine?
-Because I did).
+It was a great loss to his family, undoubtedly, but it was an even greater loss to the jazz community.

 I liked his fat tone and his melodic solos, but often disliked his song choices.
 In fact, I felt that he played best on other people's songs (“Zanzibar” by Billy Joel, for example).
 To be fair, the seventies weren't a good time for jazz—I'm looking at you, Fusion!

 A quick aside to journalists about covering jazz.

 Yet what upsets me almost as much as Freddie Hubbard's death is that the News Media, when they learn a jazz musician has died or done something newsworthy, they immediately phone up the only jazz musician they've ever heard of, Wynton Marsalis, to comment—I swear they have the guy on speed-dial.

 And, while Wynton is a skilled musician and brilliant self-marketer, he is not a brilliant jazz musician (unlike his older brother, Bradford).
 You see, whereas Freddie Hubbard's playing style was languid, relaxed and fat, Wynton's style is overly busy, uptight, stilted, soulless, cold and technical.